 Unadilla Community Farm is represented by our board and staff on a number of agricultural advisory committees in the region:

-Unadilla Community Farm is a co-founder & co-organizer of the Leatherstocking Young Farmers Coalition, a local chapter of the National Young Farmers Coalition.
-We define the Leatherstocking Region as a 50-mile radius of Cooperstown, NY.
-As a farmer-driven collective, the chapter creates a platform for networking, skills and resource sharing, and advocacy to create a more viable climate for small-scale sustainable agriculture.
+Unadilla Community Farm is a co-founder & co-organizer of the Leatherstocking Farmers Network, which consists of over 60 members representing farmers, ranchers, food business owners, and ag agencies in the Greater Otsego “Leatherstocking” Region of New York (within a ~50 mile radius of Cooperstown).
+As a farmer-driven collective, we create a platform for networking, skills and resource sharing, and advocacy to create a more viable climate for small-scale sustainable agriculture.
 We are an inclusive group with members of all ages and backgrounds.
-We meet four times a year for potlucks, farm tours, listening sessions with policymakers to share our challenges and resource needs, and workshops on member-chosen topics, such as renewable energy, food hubs, marketing, food safety training, and more.
+We meet for potlucks, farm tours, listening sessions with policymakers to share our challenges and resource needs, and informational presentations on member-chosen topics, such as renewable energy, food hubs, marketing, and more.